cashfree/cashfree-supabase-edge-functions/README.md

 - `pg-create-order`: Cashfree Payment Gateway integration for creating and fetching orders
 - `pg-fetch-order`: Cashfree Payment Gateway integration for fetching order details by order ID
+- `pg-order-fetch-payment`: Fetch specific payment details by order ID and payment ID
+- `pg-order-fetch-payments`: Fetch all payment details for a specific order

 ## Local Development